My Name Is Kien

 In late 2010, these conflicting thoughts all came to a head and in a surprising moment of absolute clarity, I made a big decision: I quit my job.

 Over the next year, I bootstrapped it across 5 continents and 17 countries.
 I ate sheep brains in Morocco, dived with sharks in Indonesia and sped down the Death Road in Bolivia.
 With my longer visits to Los Angeles, I did Zumba workout classes with my mom and gambled with my dad and a bunch of old guys in a Chinese take-out restaurant.
 I didn’t want it to stop.
 This life made more sense.
-What was I working so hard for if not to be able to what I wanted to do.
+What had I been working so hard for if not to be able to what I wanted.

 With my photography and videos, I could share my adventures and the world with others.
 In return, people introduced me to a catalog of random things I could try, like putting on a protective suit and getting chased down by a german shepherd or racing across India in a dilapidated auto-rickshaw.
 These things go into my big Bucket List and I want you to join me on these adventures together.